-The exhibit opens on Friday, October 2, 2009, and runs through Friday, February 26, 2010, and will be on view in the Schlesinger Library’s first floor exhibit area during regular library hours: Monday through Friday from 9:30 a.m. to 5 p.m.
+The exhibition opens on Friday, October 2, 2009, and runs through Friday, February 26, 2010, and will be on view in the Schlesinger Library’s first floor exhibition area during regular library hours: Monday through Friday from 9:30 a.m. to 5 p.m.

 “I still have managed to know the whole world as few people of any kind have had the chance to know it. . . .
 No magic formula has made this possible—simply the idea that we have just one chance at it and that chance must be taken while the taking is there.”